 Cash generated by operating activities is our primary source of liquidity.
-It is primarily comprised of net income, as adjusted for non-cash items, and changes in operating assets and liabilities, including deferred revenue.
-Non-cash adjustments consist primarily of stock-based compensation, amortization of deferred contract costs, depreciation of property and equipment, amortization of intangible assets and amortization of investment premiums, net of accretion of purchase discounts.
+It is primarily comprised of net income, as adjusted for non-cash items and changes in operating assets and liabilities.
+Non-cash adjustments consist primarily of stock-based compensation, amortization of deferred contract costs and depreciation and amortization.
+Changes in operating assets and liabilities consist primarily of changes in deferred revenue, deferred contract costs, accounts receivable, inventory and prepaid expenses and other current assets.